daneah/iterm-components/README.md

 ### GitHub stars

 Shows the current number of stars for the specified repository.
+Clicking on the text takes you to the repo in your default browser.
 You can add a personal access token in order to minimize rate limiting or to keep tabs on a private repository.

 ![GitHub stars component](screenshots/github-stars.png)